 Here are two examples of projects that closed in 2023.
 Both were funded by our partner GIZ:

-GIZ India: Promoting Better Cotton Farming Practices in Maharashtra, Better Cotton Sustainability, and Value Addition in the Cotton Economy Phase I & Phase II (2020 – 2023)
+GIZ India: Promoting BCI Farming Practices in Maharashtra, BCI Sustainability, and Value Addition in the Cotton Economy Phase I & Phase II (2020 – 2023)

-GIZ, Due Diligence Fund: Enhancing traceability in raw cotton supply chains in Pakistan: Engagement with informal actors between the farm and the gin and building a Better Cotton Unique Bale Identification System in Pakistan (BCUBIS) (2023)
+GIZ, Due Diligence Fund: Enhancing traceability in raw cotton supply chains in Pakistan: Engagement with informal actors between the farm and the gin and building a BCI Unique Bale Identification System in Pakistan (BCUBIS) (2023)

 The BCUBIS project initiated collaboration with informal actors in the first mile of the cotton supply chain in the Sindh and Punjab provinces of Pakistan, actors that we had not previously engaged with.
-The project showed us that intermediaries are willing to engage with Better Cotton, meet our requirements and share data, improving the traceability of cotton at the beginning of the supply chain.
-Under the scope of the project, we also developed a Bale Tagging System which is operationally feasible for ginners in Pakistan, allowing us to trace Better Cotton from gins to spinning mills.
-The learnings from this pilot have informed our plans for lot-level tracking, enabling and facilitating traceability back to the gin.
+The project has shown us that intermediaries are willing to engage with BCI, meet our requirements and share data, improving the traceability of cotton at the beginning of the supply chain.
+Under the scope of the project, we also developed a Bale Tagging System which is operationally feasible for ginners in Pakistan, allowing us to trace BCI Cotton from gins to spinning mills.
+The learnings from this pilot have informed our plans for lot level tracking, enabling and facilitating traceability back to the gin.

 H&M: Regenerative Agriculture in Warangal District, Telangana, India (2023-2026)